Trace anomaly and induced action for a metric-scalar background: Acknowledgements

 \section{Acknowledgements}

 W.C.S. and P.R.B.V. are grateful to CAPES for supporting their Ph.D. projects.
 The work of M.A. is partially supported by Spanish MINECO/FEDER grant PGC2018-095328-B-I00 and DGA-FSE grant 2020-E21-17R.
-I.Sh. is partially supported by Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico - CNPq (Brazil) under the grant 303635/2018-5; by Funda\c{c}\~{a}o de Amparo \`a Pesquisa de Minas Gerais - FAPEMIG under the project PPM-00604-18; and by the Ministry of Education of the Russian Federation, under the project No. FEWF-2020-0003.
+I.Sh. is partially supported by Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico - CNPq (Brazil) under the grant 303635/2018-5 and by Funda\c{c}\~{a}o de Amparo \`a Pesquisa de Minas Gerais - FAPEMIG, under the project PPM-00604-18.